ga-wdi-lessons/react_todo_walkthrough/readme.md

 export default Header
 ```

 In this file, we've grabbed some dependencies and stored them in variables and then defined a component.
-The `Link` component is exactly what you think it is a link to another route.
+The `Link` component is exactly what you think it is, a link to another route.
 You can think of it as `data-ui-sref` in angular or even an `href` in plain 'ol HTML

 Awesome!
 We now have a header showing up!
 Let's click on the link.